billkarsh/SpikeGLX/Markdown/UserManual.md

 event (NOT YET IMPLEMENTED).
 Bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.

+Imec Oneboxes are compact and inexpensive alternatives to PXI chassis.
+Each Onebox connects via USB.
+A box has two ports for neural headstages.
+The probes you plug into a Onebox are treated as additional imecj data streams, as if those probes were plugged into PXI modules.
+Oneboxes can also read up to 12 analog channels and those channels can be thresholded, making 12 pseudo digital channels.
+These nonneural inputs are referred to as Onebox streams, with labels `obx0`, `obx1`, and so on.

-An Nidq device (M, X or S-series, a.k.a.
-62xx, 63xx, 61xx) can be used to record auxiliary, usually non-neural, experiment signals.
+An Nidq device (M, X or S-series, digital, a.k.a.
+62xx, 63xx, 61xx, 65xx)
+can be used to record auxiliary, usually non-neural, experiment signals.
 These devices offer several analog and digital channels.
 You can actually use two such devices if needed.

 The Whisper system is a 32X multiplexer add-on that plugs into an NI device, giving you 256 input channels.
 Whisper requires S-series devices (61xx).